syncfusion-content/wpf-docs/wpf/PDF/Document-Conversion.md

 The ConvertToImage method converts the URL into an image.
 It recognizes tables, images, lists, etc. The URL parameter can be a HTTP or HTTPS address such as "http://www.server.com/path/file.html", or a local physical path such as "c:\path\file.html".

-> _Note: If you want to open a dynamically generated document such as .asp or aspx file, you need to invoke it through HTTP even if this file is local to your own script._
+> Note: If you want to open a dynamically generated document such as .asp or aspx file, you need to invoke it through HTTP even if this file is local to your own script.

 The overloaded ConvertToImage method enables converting an HTML page to an image with AspectRatio to maintain the ratio of the image dimension.
 This prevents text truncation at the corners.

-[C#]
+{% highlight c# %}